The Seasonal Slow Living Way to Welcome Autumn

 2. Take an Inventory of your Beliefs

-If taking stock of your current beliefs and finding any limiting ones is an exercise you would like to go through at this time, you may want to watch this video where I talk about a few ways you can do this, give you some journal prompts to assist with the process and also share how you can get rid of the beliefs that are holding you back.
-You can also find a free guide for getting rid of limiting beliefs in the description for the video here.
+If taking stock of your current beliefs and finding limiting ones is an exercise you would like to go through at this time, you may want to watch this video where I talk about a few ways you can do this, give you some journal prompts to assist with the process and also share how you can get rid of the beliefs that are holding you back.
+You can also find a free guide for getting rid of limiting beliefs in the description for the video.

 3. Physically Slow Down

-Anyway, getting back to noticing what is happening in nature, I also love to hear how the sound of the crickets always start to slow this time of year.
+Circling back to noticing what is happening in nature, I also love to hear how the sound of the crickets always start to slow this time of year.
 I often wonder, how do they know to do this.
 To me, it is one of the signs that nature is slowing down and it is time for me to think about slowing down as well.

 4. Fall Cleaning